mrJean1/PyCocoa/README.rst

 The tests and examples have only been run with 64-bit Python 2.7.14 and 3.6.5 (with VLC_ 2.2.6 and 3.0.1) and only on macOS 10.13.4 High Sierra.
+PyCocoa has *not* been tested on iOS nor with 32-bit Python.

 All PyCocoa source code has been statically checked_ with PyChecker_, PyFlakes_, PyCodeStyle_ (formerly Pep8) and McCabe_ using 64-bit Python